 Debate tournaments provide an excellent opportunity for BDU members to practice their public speaking skills, engage in healthy competition, and to discuss some of the most pressing issues of the day with students from other colleges and universities.
 All Bard students are welcome to join the team.
 That said, participation in college-sponsored team travel is a privilege and not a right.
 Those who wish to attend tournaments are expected to abide by the following guidelines:

 1. Meetings and Practice.
 Team members are expected to consistently attend Monday night debate meetings AND at least one practice debate per week.
 Team members with a course conflict at this time should make specific arrangements with the debate coaching staff.

 2. Research and Preparation.
 Team members are expected to read the news regularly and to conduct independent research to prepare for tournaments.
-Team members should also do practice speeches, re-do speeches, etc. to prepare for tournaments.
+Team members should also do practice speeches, speech re-do’s, and speaking drills to prepare for tournaments.

 3. Confirming tournament participation.
 Team members must confirm their participation in a given tournament no later than the Monday prior to the tournament.
 Team members who cancel in the three days prior to the tournament jeopardize their eligibility to attend future tournaments.